 The owners of Plymouth Rock Camping Resort, twelve miles from Sheboygan in eastern Wisconsin, decided to take their childhood dreams to the extreme at their themed family-friendly campground on 180 acres of Wisconsin forests, fields and lakefront.

 How does ice skating on shaving cream sound?
 Or a Charlie Brown Christmas in July?
-During Superhero week, children can spend thier weekend running obstacle courses, sliging webs like Spiderman, crafting thier own cape and more.
+During Superhero week, children can spend thier weekend running obstacle courses, slinging webs like Spiderman, crafting their own cape and more.
 As if all these activities aren't enough, Plymouth Rock Camping also offers mini golf, paddle boats, arcades, shopping, and restaurants as well as boating, fishing, biking and hiking.

 The lush greenery this area is known for, the joyful presence of the Wisconsin River its white bluffs, make Wisconsin Riverside Resort especially attractive for families set on a genuine nature experience.
 Special kid-friendly campsites for quiet, safe camping have been set away from other camping areas.